dominic-p/videojs-resolution-selector/README.md

     	default_res	: "480"
     } } } );

 `force_types` is an array.
-The plugin will check each resolution to make sure there is a source of each type at that resolution. `default_res` is pretty self explanatory.
+The plugin will check each resolution to make sure there is a source of each type at that resolution.

+`default_res` must be a string.
+You can either specify a single resolution or a comma separated list (e.g. "480,240").
+When using a list, the first available resolution in the list will be selected by default.

 The plugin also triggers a `changeRes` event on the player instance anytime the resolution is changed, so your code can listen for that and take any desired action on resolution changes: